whereby/docs/monitoring-usage/webhooks.md

 | `type`       | The event’s type identifier, e.g. `room.client.joined`   |
 | `data`       | Object containing information associated with the event. |

-## Data properties
+## In-Room Data properties

+Please note that in-room webhook events are sent for interactions that happen between the creation of the room and an hour after the `endDate` of a room.
+Also consider that a particular event can be sent more than once, and that you could receive events in non-chronological order.

-Properties in `data` that are common to all events:
+Properties in `data` that are common to all in-room webhook events:

 | Property    | Description                                                                                               |
 | ----------- | --------------------------------------------------------------------------------------------------------- |